rungec/Arctic-Cultural-ES/ArcticCulturalES_processing notes.md

 > Distance_to_Coast_norway
 *Note this was not included in the final modelling as its interpretation is based on supposition - it is an indirect metric of the things people percieve, like whether landscape is coastal or mountainous*

+###Bias grids for maxent
+Created bias grids for maxent using script *ArcticCulturalES_roadaccessmodel.r* Modelled the frequency of PPGIS data by proximity to road using a non-linear least-squares model, then predicted that to the distance_to_Road_norway.tif raster.

+value is predicted frequency of ppgis data
+> BiasGrid_distancetoroad_normalised.tif
+value is normalised predicted frequency between 0 & 1
+> BiasGrid_distancetoroad_normalised.tif

 ###
 ***